adriandoonan/mambu-assessment/content/_index.en.md

 ### Impact on Account Balance

-An Authorization Request is made to specify an amount awaiting authorization.
-This amount will be reflected in the cardholder's available balance and will be unavailable to the cardholder until the merchant either settles or voids the transaction, or the hold expires (see [below](/#expiration-of-authorization-holds)).
+An Authorization Request specifies an amount already earmarked for an upcoming or currently being processed transaction.
+This amount will therefore be unavailable to the cardholder until the merchant either settles or voids the transaction, or the hold simply expires ([see below](/#expiration-of-authorization-holds)).

-An account can have multiple pending Authorization Requests making a total Holds Balance which is used for calculating the Available Balance for an end user.
+An account can have multiple pending Authorization Requests making a total **Holds Balance** which is used for calculating the [Available Balance](https://support.mambu.com/docs/working-with-deposit-accounts#account-overview-details) for an end user.

 ### Hold Balance vs Locked Balance

-When account holders use their balance as a guarantee for a loan, a portion of it can be locked, essentially making it unavailable for use.
+When account holders use their current account balance as a guarantee for a loan, a portion of it can be locked, essentially making it unavailable for use.
 This will also affect the success or failure of Authorization Hold Requests.

 Consider the following example:
 For a deposit account with current data: